Wissenss/Naota/README.md

 - **Chess:** commands to solve chess puzzles - thanks to lichess for providing the [puzzle dataset](https://database.lichess.org/#puzzles)
 - **Twitter:** commands to interact with the x/twitter API.

+The `!help` command privides a detail explanation of how to use them.

 ## For developers
 Naota is built on top of [discord.py](https://discordpy.readthedocs.io/en/stable/) and the following APIs: